anywhichway/timewave/README.md

 ##### Basic Duration Math

 Basic duration math is conducted directly in Javascript using standard math operators.
 The result is always a number of milliseconds.
+Because basic durations do not have an associated date object, they do not need to account for DST and leap years.

 ```javascript
 const d = D("1m") + D("1s") + 1000; // d will be 62000